oeb25/msc-thesis/Mist/Modes and modularity.md

 ![[Example – BTree – Size]]

 [[Example – BTree – Size]] introduces another pure function and new concept.
-The `dec` annotation on `@size` requires that the function _terminates_by requiring any recursive call to `@size` to be _smaller_ than this call.
+The `dec` annotation on `@size` requires that the function _terminates_ by requiring any recursive call to `@size` to be _smaller_ than this call.
 The notion of smaller is given by the accompanying `height(b)` to mean that any tree passed in a recursive call to `@size` must have a height less than `b`. `@height` is a pure function and thus can be called in `dec`.
 As the tree's height is never negative, and the height of recursive calls forever decreases, we know any recursive call sequence must end.
 Additionally, any other expression in the function must also be terminating for the function to be decreasing.

 All functions so far have taken immutable references.
 However, Mist allows passing _mutable references_ as well.
-These are references where the function may change the contents, but at the end, the object must still be intact at the end of the function body.
+These are references where the function may change the contents, but ultimately, the object must still be intact at the end of the function body.

 The function `@increment` found in [[Example – BTree – Increment]], takes such a mutable reference to a `BTree` and recursively increments all values by some `amount`.